tinkerhub/aron/docs/StyleGuide.md

     - Font Family: IBM Plex Mono, monospace

-**This is not a complete guide for all the styles used, to see the
+**This is not a complete guide for all the styles used!
+To see the whole styles used, refer to `plain/style.css`**